wp-plugins/amazon-link/readme.txt

 * Bug Fix - Improve performance of User Channel lookups
 * Bug Fix - Rework parsing of shortcode arguments and settings
 * Other - Updates to match WordPress coding standard
+* Other - Update Amazon Java based Templates to match new subdomains
+* Compliance - Improve visibility of use of plugins own affiliate IDs